 There are 2 major types of options: call options and put options.

-When you buy a put option, you're buying the right to sell someone a specific security at a locked-in strike price sometime in the future.
+When you buy a put option, you're buying the right to sell a specific security at a locked-in price sometime in the future.

-If the price of that security falls, you can make a profit by buying it on the open market at the lower price and then exercising your put option at the higher strike price.
+If the price of that security falls, you can potentially make a profit by exercising the contract and buying the security at the lower market price, or by selling to close the contract for a potential gain.

 If you bought a call...
 If you bought a put...

-You execute the option and pay $4,500 for shares of XYZ worth $5,000, which you can keep or turn around and sell on the open market.
-You don't execute the option.
+Scenario 1: Share value rises.
+Strike price for XYZ is $45.
+Stock price rises from $40 to $50.
+You exercise the option and pay $4,500 for shares of XYZ worth $5,000, which you can keep or turn around and sell on the open market.
+You don't exercise the option.
 Your loss is limited to the premium for the put.

-You don't execute the option.
+Scenario 2: Share value falls.
+Strike price for XYZ is $35.
+Stock price falls from $40 to $30.
+You don't exercise the option.
 Your loss is limited to the premium for the call.

-You execute the option.
+You exercise the option.
 You sell your shares of XYZ to the option writer for $3,500, even though they're now worth only $3,000.

 If you bought those shares of XYZ on the open market, you keep the $500 cash difference between the two amounts.
 If you already owned the shares of XYZ, you'll receive a higher price for them than you would have otherwise.